-Temnothorax unifasciatus occurs in the Channel Islands, but is absent from England, Wales, Scotland and Ireland.
+Temnothorax unifasciatus occurs in the Channel Islands, but is absent from England, Wales, Scotland and Ireland except for a single record from West London, see above photo, a probable accidental import.
 Elsewhere, T. unifasciatus is found throughout southern, western and central Europe, and in parts of Eastern Europe.
 It has also been recorded from Morocco and southern Sweden (Collingwood 1979; Czechowski, Radchenko & Czechowska 2002).

 Status (in Britain only)